-Defining Custom Role for IQ Bot
+Defining a custom role for IQ Bot

-This permission allows user to access their own learning instances.
+|View my learning instances||Allows a user to access their own learning instances.|

-This permission allows users to view all learning instances created by any user across all roles.|
+|View all learning instances||Allows users to view all learning instances created by any user across all roles.|

 - It is required that creators of learning instances for a specific department